NicolaKasanji/Wolne_Lektury_tests/README.md

 If you want to open the project, you need to follow this steps:

-clone repository
+clone repository,
-use command in terminal: npm install use command in terminal: npx cypress open
+use command in terminal: npm install, use command in terminal: npx cypress open